bhklab/SignatureSets/README.md

 References to the original publications and resources for each signature are included in the package documentation, refer to the [vignettes](https://github.com/bhklab/SignatureSets/blob/main/vignettes/SignatureSets.Rmd) or accessible via the web application [predictio.ca](https://predictio.ca/).

+- Detailed signature information:
+  A full list of the included signatures, along with their source references and additional metadata, is available in [`data-raw/signature_information.csv`](https://github.com/bhklab/SignatureSets/blob/main/data-raw/signature_information.csv).

 ## 🔧 Setup

 The latest version of SignatureSets repository can be found on the [SignatureSets GitHub repository](https://github.com/bhklab/SignatureSets).
 The package is not yet on CRAN or Bioconductor.
 To set up the repository, please download this folder locally: